Garrett-Bodley/Garrett-Bodley/README.md

 TLDR: Noodlr with a facelift.

-While I was happy with the logic of the original Noodlr, the site had an underwhelming UI to say the least.
-After spending some time learning more about CSS and front end technologies in general, I decided to rebuild it from scratch.
+While I was happy with the logic of the original Noodlr, the site had an underwhelming UI.
+After spending some time studying the front end with greater depth, I rebuilt the project from scratch.

 Noodlr 2.0 is built with 100% functional components.
 It utilizes custom hooks, custom Context Providers, react-spring and more.
 Currently a front-end only web-app, though a fleshed out back end is in the works.